hi-vishal/Virtual_Family/README.md

 7.Render(deployment)

 IDEA DESCRIPTION:
-We are using AI to help the orphan or depressed or misleading or unguided kids by creating virtual family which guides them as virtual father, mother and friend
+We are using AI to help the orphan or depressed or misleading or unguided kids by creating virtual family which guides them as virtual father, mother and a friend.

 FUTURE TECH CHALLENGES: